manpen/tfp-pa/Readme.md

     git submodule init
     git submodule update

 Please note that the ./compile.sh script includes this steps.
+Also, it is crucial that you checkout this repository rathern than downloading it as a Zip-Snapshot.

 Edge-List-Format
 ----------------